Akash-116/Redplag2/README.md

   * The processing of the files, begin as soon as the zip-file is uploaded (The user is given choice (on the website) as to how to process the files, whether text or cpp, whether with stub or without).
 The results of the Plagiarism checking, are then stored in the **rpoutput** directory.
   * A visualisation image is sent to the front end, which displays it on the website, as soon as the user uploads the zip-file.
   * A download button is enabled, which then downloads the appropriate file (either a .png or a .csv file) from the backend.
+* For Core part we have used **Bag of Words** strategy to get the signature vector for each file and used the **Normalized distance** as the metric to compute the similarity between two vectors.
+For more details look at the Documentation.

 # Instructions for the User (How to use)